-Manaksia Coated Metals & Industries Limited (MCMIL) is a prominent manufacturer and exporter of coated metal products and FMCG products.
+Manaksia Coated Metals & Industries Limited (MCMIL) is a prominent manufacturer and exporter of coated metal products.
 MCMIL manufactures Colour Coated Galvanised Steel and Plain Galvanised Steel, in coil & sheet forms.
 All value added steel products are manufactured in the company's facility in Kutch, Gujarat.
-Galvanised and Colour Coated Steel products are the new age building materials widely used in various applications for construction, automotive, appliances and general engineering industries.
+Galvanised and Colour Coated Steel products are the new age building materials widely used in various applications for contraction, automotive, appliances and general engineering industries.